-"Sealant Renewal" section.
-LONG-TERM STORAGE (OVER 60 DAYS) Lubricate all locks and hinges as described in the "MAINTENANCE" chapter.
-Perform all steps as required for short-term stor- age.
-Remove high grass or weed growth.
-Run engine to normal operating temperature.
-WINTERIZATION Operate air conditioner to lubricate compressor Thoughtful planning and preparation for the winter seaseals.
-Drain engine oil, replace filter, refill engine with fresh oil. son can help eliminate equipment failures and break- With Hooff on. downs, and can extend the life of your motor home and Remove windshield wiper blades and store in- its systems.
-Your dealer can advise you concerning side the motor home. specific winterization procedures and products for your climate area or the areas through which you will be Charge and remove both the vehicle and auxil traveling.
-Your dealer may also provide winterization Charge and remove both the vehicle and auxiliary batteries.
-Store them in a cool, dry place, and service for all appliances and systems in the motor check the charge and water level every 30 days. home.
-The following is a check list if you prefer to For batteries with non-removable vent caps, check perform these procedures yourself: the specific gravity of the electrolyte periodically Check engine coolant level and antifreeze prowith a hydrometer or boost charge every three months.
-If the specific gravity is being checked, tection.
-Drain and flush engine cooling system recharge the battery when it reaches 1.220.
-The and add antifreeze to protect the system to the time it takes the battery to reach 1.220 depends lowest expected storage temperature or at least -20° F. on its condition and the temperature.
-The colder the storage area, the slower the battery will self- -20 1. discharge.
-A normal time between charges is Service and winterize the generator (if equipped) three months. as outlined in the generator operating manual included in your Owner's Information Package.
-Remove, clean and replace air conditioner filters.
-Cover the air conditioner shroud(s).
-Winterize the LP gas system.
-Your LP dealer or Cover the an conditioner smoad(s). service station will perform this for you.
-Cover the windows on the inside with foil, card- Winterize all appliances as outlined in the individboard, paper, etc., to reduce curtain, drape, and carpet fading. ual operator's manuals. carpet rading.
-Remove batteries in clocks or other battery- Remove snow accumulations as often as possible. powered devices.
-Sible.
-During extended periods of storage, gasoline WATER SYSTEM WINTERIZING may deteriorate due to oxidation.
-This can dam- Read this section completely before performing winteriage rubber and other materials in the fuel system such as carburetor, accelerator pump, dia- zation. phragms, and carburetor inlet valves.
-It may also Remove water purifier filter cartridge, if equipped, clog small orifices.
-Commercially available gaso- and install the winterizing plug. line fuel stabilizers may be added whenever actual or expected storage periods exceed 60 days.
-Follow the additive manufacturer's instruc- Drain the fresh water tank by opening the water tank drain valve.
-Leave valve open. tions.
-Operate the vehicle regularly during the tank drain valve.
-Leave valve open. storage period to mix and circulate the anti- Turn water pump on (12-volt power must be on). oxidant agent throughout the fuel system.
-Open a cold water faucet.
-When the flow of water Check tire inflation pressures every 30 days. stops, turn the pump off.
-Maintain maximum rated cold inflation pressure.
-Open water faucets, then open the drain valves on HOT and COLD water pipes.
-Leave these Check the sealant around all roof and body valves open. seams and windows.
+Perform all steps as required for short-term storage.

+- Run engine to normal operating temperature.
+Operate air conditioner to lubricate compressor seals.
+Drain engine oil, replace filter, refill engine with fresh oil. - Remove windshield wiper blades and store inside the motor home. - Charge and remove both the vehicle and auxiliary batteries.
+Store them in a cool, dry place, and check the charge and water level every 30 days.
+For batteries with non-removable vent caps, check the specific gravity of the electrolyte periodically with a hydrometer or boost charge every three months.
+If the specific gravity is being checked, recharge the battery when it reaches 1.220.
+The time it takes the battery to reach 1.220 depends on its condition and the temperature.
+The colder the storage area, the slower the battery will self-discharge.
+A normal time between charges is three months. - Remove, clean and replace air conditioner filters.
+Cover the air conditioner shroud(s). - Cover the windows on the inside with foil, cardboard, paper, etc., to reduce curtain, drape, and carpet fading. - [1] Remove batteries in clocks or other batterypowered devices. - During extended periods of storage, gasoline may deteriorate due to oxidation.
+This can damage rubber and other materials in the fuel system such as carburetor, accelerator pump, diaphragms, and carburetor inlet valves.
+It may also clog small orifices.
+Commercially available gasoline fuel stabilizers may be added whenever actual or expected storage periods exceed 60 days.
+Follow the additive manufacturer's instructions.
+Operate the vehicle regularly during the storage period to mix and circulate the anti-oxidant agent throughout the fuel system. - Check tire inflation pressures every 30 days.
+Maintain maximum rated cold inflation pressure. - Check the sealant around all roof and body seams and windows.
 Reseal if necessary.
-See
+See "Sealant Renewal" section. - Lubricate all locks and hinges as described in the "MAINTENANCE" chapter.